HL7/FHIR-ONC-Meds/pages/_includes/capstatements.md

    - (Status 404): unknown resource
    - (Status 410): deleted resource.
 - Support *json* resource formats for all US Meds interactions.
-- Declare a CapabilityStatement identifying the list of profiles, operations, search parameter supported.
+- Declare a CapabilityStatement identifying the list of profiles, operations, and search parameters supported.

 The US Meds Server **SHOULD**: